HigherOrderCO/Kind/README.md

 Formality is a proof and programming language, as well as a standard format for algorithms and proofs.
-It exists to fill a hole in the current market: there aren't many programming languages featuring theorem proving that are 1. simple,
-2. efficient and 3. accessible.
+It exists to fill a hole in the current market: there aren't many programming languages featuring theorem proving that are 1. portable, 2. efficient, 3. accessible.

-**Simplicity** makes it easy to understand and implement.
-We accomplish that by building the whole language on top of a minimal type-theory based on self-types that can be understood and implemented by a developer in a work day.
+**Portability** makes it available everywhere, like a JSON of code.
+We accomplish that by bootstrapping: we design a minimal core that can be quickly implemented anywhere, and build the rest of the language on top of it.

 **Efficiency** is required if we want the language to be used for production software.
 We accomplish that by compiling Formality to a massively parallel,